lanl/Quantum-Telecloning/README.md

 # Quantum-Telecloning

-This repository contains python code and data associated with the paper `Quantum Telecloning on NISQ computers`.
+This repository contains python code and data associated with the paper [Quantum Telecloning on NISQ computers](https://arxiv.org/abs/2205.00125)

 The goal of this project is to implement several quantum telecloning algorithms on Quantinuum (formerly Honeywell) and IBMQ NISQ computers.